apiman/apiman-developer-portal/README.md

 # Apiman Developer Portal

+## This repository has been merged into the Apiman monorepo, please go to: https://github.com/apiman/apiman/tree/master/portal/ui

  > A developer portal for Apiman!
 Allow developers to access your APIs.
 Developers can view and test your APIs to develop their own apps.

 ![Landing](./docu/landing.png)